Quansight-Labs/pyyaml-ft/README.md

 The PyYAML module was written by Kirill Simonov <xi@resolvent.net>.
 It is currently maintained by the YAML and Python communities.

+PyYAML-ft was forked by Quansight-Labs and is currently maintained by a team of engineers working on ecosystem-wide support for free-threading.
-PyYAML-ft is released under the MIT license.
+It is released under the MIT license.

 See the file LICENSE for more details.